 - 1 tsp dried rosemary

-- Divide the romanesco into florets, and wash thoroughly.
+- Divide the romanesco (or cauliflower) into florets, and wash thoroughly.
 Steam the florets for 5-7 minutes until tender.

 - Meanwhile, heat the olive oil and butter in a heavy frying pan, and add the crumbs, crushed garlic and rosemary.
 Cook, stirring, for a few minutes until golden and crispy.
 Set aside.